 - her ideal metallics (bottom corner) are a gold/silver mix and rose gold.

-- then along the right edge, her additional reds, blues, greens and soft purples.
+- then along the right edge, her additional reds, blues, greens and purples – the mid-range values from each strip.

 To help clarify how to use her color strips in shopping, we matched them to some accessory selections: